lino-framework/lino/docs/tutorials/polls/mysite/index.rst

 A few explanations:

 This instantiates your local :setting:`SITE` setting.
-Every Lino application requires a setting named :setting:`SITE` which must be a :class:`Site` instance.
+Every Lino application requires a setting named :setting:`SITE` which must be a :class:`Site <lino.core.site_def.Site>` instance.

-The first argument of the instantiator is the built-in Python variable ``__file__``.
-This is how Lino knows the full path of your local settings file.

-The second argument (``globals()``) is the global namespace of your settings module.
+The first argument of the instantiator (``globals()``) is the global namespace of your settings module.
 Lino uses this to fill "intelligent default values" to your settings.
 That's why these lines should be at the *beginning* of your file.

 All remaining positional arguments will go into the :setting:`INSTALLED_APPS` setting.
 In our example we have only one